It is important for you to tell us about any earnings you, your spouse or adult dependants receive each month.

 To help you report your earnings, you get the Employment/Training Income Report form with your ODSP cheque or your direct bank deposit statement at the end of every month.

 We want to make sure that the money you receive from ODSP each month is the right amount.
 You can help us do that by filling out this form and getting it in to us on time.
 The amount of money you are paid in your job or training program in one month will be used to calculate the amount of money you receive from ODSP in the following month.

-You fill out the Employment/Training Income Report every month to tell us about any employment income that you — or your spouse or adult dependants — receive between the first day of the month and the last day of the month.
+It is important for you to tell us about any earnings you, your spouse or adult dependants received between the first day of the month and the last day of the month.

 This means telling us the amount of your gross earnings.
-Gross earnings are the total amount of money you have earned from a job or training program before any deductions are made, including Canada Pension Plan (CPP) and Employment Insurance (EI) deductions.
-Gross earnings include:
+Gross earnings are the total amount of money you have earned from a job or training program before any deductions are made, including:

-After you have filled out the form, you need to get it into your local ODSP office as soon as possible, but no later than the seventh day of the following month.
+You need to get your information into your local ODSP office as soon as possible, but no later than the seventh day of the following month.

 Here's an example:

 You receive $250 between September 1 and September 30.

 In this way, we can calculate how much money you will receive at the end of October.

 If we don’t receive your report by the seventh day of the month, we won't be able to calculate how much money you should receive at the end of the month.
 That means we will have to temporarily suspend your ODSP payments.